Why CLP Compliance Matters In Scented Products

 Emily: "Go grab your wax melt.
 On the packaging, you should have a sticker with a list of chemical ingredients listed and the maker's details."

-Sarah had a look and all she found was a warning sticker.
+All she found was a warning sticker.

 Emily: "You should throw the wax melts in the bin.
-The seller is non-compliant and could have used anything, which could be harmful."
+The seller is non compliant and could have used anything, which could be harmful."

 Sarah: "I can't believe I've wasted my money on shoddy melts!
 What if I got poisoned breathing it in?"